VincentBlondeau/Cruiser/README.md

 ### Features Ideas

+- [x] Add tests
+- [x] Active checkbox status should be repercuted on the child items
 - [ ] Settings save and load
 - [ ] Scriptable execution of the actions
 - [ ] Self opening of the explorer on the deployment folder location at the end of the execution
 - [ ] Add a checkbox for the uses of meta variables
-- [ ] Add tests
+- [ ] Add more tests
 - [ ] Add other OS support
 - [ ] Progress Bar
-- [ ] Active checkbox status should be repercuted on the child items
 - [ ] Add folders that contains the files

 ### Known issues